Having a Baby in 1990 vs. Today.

 1990- The only way to know the gender of the baby was if moms had an amniocentesis.
 Typically a bad AFP (Alfa-Fetoprotein Test) indicating either Downs Syndrome or spinal Bifida would prompt many to risk the scary test for diagnostic proof, which would also indicate the sex of the baby.

 Today non-invasive prenatal baby gender tests on maternal blood can detect the Y-chromosome.
 So at 10 weeks gestation and for $300, parents can have the test done and in a week they know if it’s a boy or girl.

 Maternity Leave – Having a Baby in 1990 vs. Today.

 Nowadays there are restrictions with insurance plans and more so the Family Medical Leave Act of 1993, (although was not implemented until 1998) FMLA was intended “to balance the demands of the workplace with the needs of families.”
-If eligible, employees could take up to 12 work weeks of unpaid leave during any 12-month period for pregnancy (among other things) and to care for a newborn child.
-So, no more unnecessary bogus doctors notes to leave for no reason.
+If eligible, employees could take up to 12 workweeks of unpaid leave during any 12-month period for pregnancy (among other things) and care for a newborn child.
+So, no more unnecessary bogus doctors note to leave for no reason.

 Moms now work up until the day they deliver.
 NO more “free” days off.
 But, now dads get time off which didn’t exist before.
 Most dads just took vacation time.

 Delivery- Having a Baby in 1990 vs. Today.